gohsonghan98/gitbookclone/document/function/String/length/length.md

 ### Scenario / Use Case

-The user wants to count the number of characters. </br>
+The user wants get the count of characters in a string. </br>

 ### Step